Recommender Systems – II

 Feature Interactions

-The 2nd order interactions are modeled via dot-products of all pairs from the collections of embedding vectors and processed dense features.
+How: Compute dot products of all pairs of embedding vectors and processed dense features.

 DLRM Architecture